-Kate van Liere recently co-directed an NEH Summer Institute at Calvin (July 2016) on "Teaching the Reformation after Five Hundred Years."
+In July 2016, Kate van Liere co-directed an NEH Summer Institute at Calvin, along with the Meeter Center's Karin Maag, on "Teaching the Reformation after Five Hundred Years."

 She was on sabbatical leave in Princeton, New Jersey for the 2012-2013 academic year, researching and writing a book on the Spanish historian Ambrosio de Morales and the development of humanist scholarship, Christian thought, and history writing in sixteenth-century Spain.

 Sacred History: Uses of the Christian Past in the Renaissance World